Know Your Rights

 The federal Parity Law requires equitable coverage of substance use disorder and mental health benefits in both the public and private health insurance markets.

-- Financial requirements include co-pays, deductibles, co-insurance, and other out-of-pocket costs.
+- Co-pays, deductibles, co-insurance, and other out-of-pocket costs.

-- Medicaid managed care plans that offer coverage for MH and/or SUD benefits
+- Medicaid (TennCare) managed care plans that offer coverage for mental health and/or substance use disorder benefits;

 Common Parity Violations